 Considering that Early Decision 2 deadlines coincide with Regular Decision, students may choose their top school as their Early Decision 2 choice and apply to other schools through the regular admissions process.

-However, if they are accepted to their Early Decision 2 school, your child must accept that school and not any other schools they have applied to using Regular Decision.
+However, if they are accepted to their Early Decision 2 school, students must accept that school and not any other schools they have applied to using Regular Decision.

 Some schools also offer the option for students who applied for Regular Decision to switch to Early Decision 2 if the deadline has not passed.
 Students can email the admissions counselors at the individual schools to clarify their change.